NASA-Planetary-Science/rss_ringoccs/docs/for_future_development.md

     - The `e2e_run.py` script serves as an example of the pipeline from reading a raw RSR file to outputting a reconstructed profile
     - The `quick_look_run.py` script serves as an example of the diffraction correction from reading the .TAB files to outputting a reconstructed profile
 - Batches (in the `./pipeline/` directory)
-    - DLP batch (`dlp_batch.py`) which produces 30 m DLP profiles for all pre-USO, XXX m DLP profiles for post-USO
+    - DLP batch (`dlp_batch.py`) which produces 30 m DLP profiles for all pre-USO and a large portion of post-USO occultations.
+This only need ever be run once for each file list (one for the pre-USO RSR files and one for the post-USO RSR files).
+This will allow reconstruction at resolutions from 100 m to 3 km without re-running the initial steps of the pipeline.
-    - DiffRec batch (diffrec_batch.py) which produces on-demand reconstructed profiles at custom resolutions down to 60 m for pre-USO, 2XXX m for post-USO, for any desired radius range, window function, approximation of ψ
+    - DiffRec batch (`diffrec_batch.py`) which produces on-demand reconstructed profiles at custom reconstruction resolutions down to 100 m for pre-USO, 500 m for post-USO, for any desired radius range, window function, approximation of ψ.
+    - End-to-end batches of various resolutions (`e2e_batch_1km.py`, `e2e_batch_500m.py`, and `e2e_batch_postUSO_1km.py`) - these produce GEO, CAL, DLP, and TAU files corresponding to the processing of raw data contained in RSR files into reconstructed optical depth profiles

+## Tables
+Tables of reference information are stored in the `./tables/` directory.
+These include lists of kernel files to download for processing Cassini data, raw RSR files recommended for download and processing, the data catalog, and orbital elements pertaining to gaps in Saturn's rings.

 ## Science Tools